Anthropology (ANTH)

 ANTH 355.
 Medical Anthropology.
 (3 Credits)

 An examination of medical systems from various cultural groups, focusing on beliefs, methods of healing, health practitioners, and medical pluralism.
-Prerequisite: ANTH 107.
+Prerequisite: ANTH 107 or instructor permission.

 ANTH 366.
 Maya Archaeology.
 (3 Credits)